KonduitAI/deeplearning4j-examples-refactor/README.md

 - [ ] RL4J

 Outstanding decisions to be made on:
+- [ ] Maybe the utilities should go into the main repo?
+Esp. word2vec download to avoid code duplication across projects
 - [ ] Have a "introduction to .." with all the introductory examples
 - [ ] Should UI examples be a separate dir?
 - [ ] lstm/hdfs examples??